Driven by curiosity, guided by respect.

 Our family and friends really thought we’d lost it.

-What was meant to be a 12-18 month creative sabbatical turned into seven years (and still going) of exploring and sharing stories from this big, beautiful world of ours through our blog and social media channels, and on stage at conferences and events.
+What was meant to be a 12-18 month creative sabbatical turned into a business and lifestyle of exploring and sharing stories through our blog and social media channels, and on stage at conferences and events.

-Our goal at Uncornered Market is not just to inspire, but to help others build a story-filled life, whether that life takes them around the block…or around the world.
+Our goal at Uncornered Market is to create a movement of respectful travelers who live at the intersection of adventure, deep travel experiences and caring for our planet and its people.
+We hope not just to inspire, but to help others build a story-filled life, whether that life takes them around the block…or around the world.

-This is the “How do you make money?” section.
+This is the “How do you make money?” section, something we get asked about a lot.

 We’ll give you a hint.
 It’s not because companies just give us money to travel.